 What are you doing to make sure your current customers come back to you for their next loan?
 For many lenders, there is a focus on surveying closed loan borrowers.
-In fact, our recent Tech Survey shows that 77 percent of lenders do in fact have a survey process at the end of closing.
+In fact, our 2018 Tech Survey showed that 77 percent of lenders do in fact have a survey process at the end of closing.
 However, when these lenders retain servicing, the survey process often is discontinued because lenders fail to see the value in collecting ongoing feedback.
 After all, customers are rarely ‘delighted’ by efforts to collect their money, and those who call in to their servicer seldom do so to tell them what a great job they’re doing.

 Like them, you might be thinking, “Let’s just let sleeping bears lie.”
 And yet, customer retention can be very lucrative if you do it right, and if you’re patient enough to see it through, the repeat business and referrals tend to build over time.
 How do you make sure your current customers stick with you for their next loan?
 Better yet, can your servicing customers become an extension of your brand by referring others to do loans with you?

 To develop a successful strategy around customer retention, it’s helpful to first understand that servicing surveys are an entirely different animal than the post-close surveys used by most lenders.
 Whereas the main focus of a post-close surveys is to improve the experience for the next borrower, servicing surveys focus on tangible things that can be done right now to improve the experience for the current borrower.